therealmoodt/NAORIS_NODE-BOT-V3/README.md

 ## 📈 Improvement Log

 * 🔎 **Token Logging**: Displays each account's token when loaded and whenever wallet details are fetched.
+[NEW]
 * 💰 **Total Wallet Balance**: After retrieving wallet details for all accounts, prints the combined balance across nodes.
+[NEW]

 ## ⚠️ Disclaimer